plamenna-petrova/Community-Blog-Android-Course-App/README.md

 ## File Structure

 1. java/com/example/communityblog
-  - Activities - have different functions and can be switched to with intents
+  - Activities - have different functions and can be switched to, using intents
      - HomeActivity
      - LoginActivity
      - PostDetailsActivity
      - RegisterActivity
-  - Adapters - adapting a single to item to fit to a list of objects
+  - Adapters - adapting a single item to fit to a list of objects
      - CommentAdapter
      - PostAdapter
   - Fragments - separate the logic into smaller parts